 Nevertheless, if I read the sign correctly before boarding the shuttle, I have two hours to hike up as far as I can and back.
 Any threat of flash flooding is also low, so that’s another positive…..never mind that I’m not a fan of deeper water.
 Just add me to the list of people who are still scarred from watching “Jaws” all those years ago.
-Logic says there are no great white sharks in southern Nevada, but the reality is that I have no idea what’s in that water.
+Logic says there are no great white sharks in southern Utah, but the reality is that I have no idea what’s in that water.
 And isn’t that often the biggest source of fear……the unknown?

 Lucky for me, a few stragglers are still around when I begin to head back about an hour later and it’s not yet dark when the shuttle returns me to camp.
 I feel exhilarated, but relaxed……and sleep well with the cooling night temps and well-attended campground.
 While more people sometimes means more caution, I always tend to think there’s safety in numbers and campers tend to be mostly helpful people who look out for one another.